brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 24 bht.md

 # Philippians 2:24 Commentary Help Text

 ## BHT:
-Paul's trust lies in the Lord, as his whole life is centered in Christ.
-He expresses his confidence that he will come to the Philippians soon, not as a mere wish but with a deep conviction.
-Despite his uncertain circumstances, Paul maintains a secret hope that he will be delivered and have the opportunity to visit them personally.
-He understands that his coming or absence is ultimately in the hands of the Lord, acknowledging God's sovereignty over his plans.
+Paul expresses his hope to come to believers, sending Timothy, but also himself.
+His trust, centered in Christ, reflects his naturalness and honesty, acknowledging that his coming or absence is in the hands of the Lord.
+Even though uncertain of the future, he retains hope and persuasion for a possible deliverance and visiting the believers.

 ## Choicest Commentary Quotes:
 ### Henry Alford: